 MIDDLE EAST FOREIGN LANGUAGE AND AREA STUDIES FELLOWSHIPS AT NEW YORK UNIVERSITY

-Foreign Language and Area Studies (FLAS) fellowships support graduate students who will study Arabic, Hebrew, Hindi, Persian, Turkish and Urdu as an integral part of an academic program focusing on the Middle East.
-The Hagop Kevorkian Center for Near Eastern Studies is currently offering a single FLAS Fellowship for Spring 2018, a number of fellowships for Academic Year 2018-2019 and a limited number of fellowships for Summer 2018.
+Foreign Language and Area Studies (FLAS) fellowships support graduate and undergraduate students who will study Arabic, Hebrew, Hindi, Persian, Turkish and Urdu as an integral part of an academic program focusing on the Middle East.
+The Hagop Kevorkian Center for Near Eastern Studies currently has a number of fellowships for Academic Year 2022-2023 and a limited number of fellowships for Summer 2022.

-Applicants for Spring 2018 or Academic Year 2018-2019 must plan to enroll full-time in a graduate degree program at NYU for the duration of the Fellowship they are applying for.
-Incoming applicants to NYU and currently enrolled NYU students are eligible to apply.
-Students from all eligible NYU graduate degree programs in all eligible NYU graduate schools are may apply for FLAS Fellowships.
+Applicants for Academic Year 2022-2023 must plan to enroll full-time in a graduate or undergraduate degree program at NYU for the duration of the Fellowship.
+Incoming applicants to NYU graduate programs and currently enrolled NYU students at the graduate and undergraduate level are eligible to apply.
+Students from all eligible NYU degree programs in all eligible NYU schools may apply for FLAS Fellowships.
 FLAS applicants should have scholarly and professional interests that focus on the Middle East and must demonstrate a strong commitment to the study of the Middle East in their applications.
 Please note:

 - Applicants who will achieve advanced level language proficiency before graduation